-GREENSBURG, Pa., May 28, 2015 /PRNewswire/ -- With the upcoming hot, humid summer months expected to produce higher electric usage, West Penn Power, a FirstEnergy Corp.
-(NYSE: FE) subsidiary, is completing projects, inspections and equipment maintenance in its 24-county western and central Pennsylvania service territory to enhance service reliability for customers.
+GREENSBURG, Pa., May 28, 2014 /PRNewswire/ -- With the upcoming hot summer months expected to produce higher electrical demand, FirstEnergy Corp.
+(NYSE: FE) is completing inspections and conducting equipment maintenance in its West Penn Power central and western Pennsylvania territory that are intended to enhance service reliability.

-Cost-effective helicopter patrols have completed inspections on more than 1,700 miles of FirstEnergy transmission lines located in the West Penn Power area.
+Helicopter patrols are completing inspections on more than 1,800 miles of FirstEnergy transmission lines located in the West Penn Power area.
 The inspections are designed to look for damaged wire, broken cross arms, failed insulators, and other hardware problems not visible from the ground.
-Potential reliability issues identified during the inspection will be prioritized and addressed immediately.
+Potential reliability issues identified during the inspection will be addressed immediately as necessary.

 On the ground, the summer readiness inspections include using "thermovision" cameras to capture infrared images that can detect potential problems with West Penn Power substation equipment such as transformers and capacitors.
 By identifying hot spots, maintenance and repairs can be conducted prior to a power outage occurring.